randy3k/UnitTesting-example/README.md

 <img src='https://raw.github.com/randy3k/UnitTesting-example/fig/op.png' width='500'></img>

-- Synchronized tests
+- Asynchronized tests (ST 3 only)

-To mock the testing environment of CI servers, you may also run the tests via the `UnitTesting (Sync)` command.
-Sync tests are usually faster than the async tests, but they may freeze Sublime Test.
+By default, tests are run in the main thread.
+You can invoke asychronized testing via `UnitTesting (Async)` command.
+Async tests are usually slower than the sync tests because of the user interface.

 ### Travis